-Waiver of Excelsior University® Associate Degree in Nursing Courses
+Waiver of Excelsior University® Associate Degree in Nursing Courses theory requirement for which the waiver is sought.

 Under certain conditions, credits from previously completed degree-level nursing courses may be submitted for the purpose of requesting a waiver of an Excelsior University nursing courses.
 Any requirement approved for waiver will be designated as a "pass" or "P" grade.
 Any such Excelsior University coursework submitted for faculty review must: